Say-Goodbi/Projects.My/MyTop/README.md

    make fclean

 ## About the project
-1. It uses a Terminal User Interface with the Ncurses library, in C langage.
+1. It uses a Terminal User Interface with the Ncurses library, in C language.
 2. Done alone within 2 weeks.